techniq/node-pn532/README.md

 ```

 ### Examples
-Working examples available under the `examples` directory.
+Working examples are available under the `examples` directory.
 They should be ran with `6to5-node filename.js`, or replace:

 ```js
 var pn532 = require('../src/pn532');